codex-team/editor.js/docs/toolbar-settings.md

-# CodeX Editor Toolbar Settings Module
+# CodeX Editor Toolbar Block Settings Module

 Toolbar Module has space for Block settings.
 Settings divided into:
  - space for plugin's settings, that is described by «Plugin»'s Developer